Documentation

 </form>

-With this in place, javascript-enabled clients would still get the nice active-search UX, but non-javascript enabled
+With this in place, JavaScript-enabled clients would still get the nice active-search UX, but non-JavaScript enabled

 clients would be able to hit the enter key and still search.
 Even better, you could add a “Search” button as well.